Chaotic diffusion of the fundamental frequencies in the Solar System: Parametric fitting

 \section{Parametric fitting}

-From Sect. \ref{sec:main}, we see that the long-term PDFs of the secular frequencies possess a distinct Gaussian-like shape that flattens as time passes.
-It is interesting to approximate these densities by a simple parametric model, so that its parameters can characterise the shape of the density and summarize its evolution.
+From Sect. \ref{sec:main} we see that the long-term PDFs of the secular frequencies possess a distinct Gaussian-like shape that flattens as time passes.
+It is interesting to approximate these densities by a simple parametric model, such that its parameters can characterize the shape of the density and summarize its evolution.
 The model with its fitting parameters can also be used as an approximation of the numerical densities for later application.
-For this purpose, we will use the density estimation of the secular frequencies of the Solar System from the batch $\{Z_{i}\}$, which composes of 40\,000 different orbits over 5 Gyr.
-The inner fundamental frequencies (i.e. the frequencies of the inner planets $(g_i,s_i)_{i=1,4}$) are obtained by FA over an interval of 20 Myr.
-For the outer fundamental frequencies (i.e. the frequencies of the outer planets $(g_i)_{i=5,8}$, $(s_i)_{i=6,8}$), the FA interval is 50 Myr.
-The frequency $s_5$ is zero due the conservation of the total angular momentum of the Solar System.
+For this purpose, we used the density estimation of the secular frequencies of the Solar System from the batch $\{Z_{i}\}$, which is composed of 40\,000 different orbits over 5 Gyr.
+The inner fundamental frequencies (i.e., the frequencies of the inner planets, $(g_i,s_i)_{i=1,4}$) are obtained by FA over an interval of 20 Myr.
+For the outer fundamental frequencies (i.e., the frequencies of the outer planets, $(g_i)_{i=5,8}$, $(s_i)_{i=6,8}$), the FA interval is 50 Myr.
+The frequency $s_5$ is zero due to the conservation of the total angular momentum of the Solar System.